 • Residency = where the data physically sits (a Sydney data centre).

-• Sovereignty = whose government can compel access (set by who owns the provider).
+• Sovereignty = whose laws govern the data (set by who owns the provider).

 • You can have Australian residency without Australian sovereignty.

-• A US-owned provider in Sydney = residency yes, sovereignty no.
+• A US-owned provider in Sydney = residency yes, Australian ownership no.

 • Sovereignty is verified by corporate ownership, not by a region dropdown.